Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/0-Secrets-Database/1-Implementing-a-Secrets-Database.md

 WHERE nm_secret = 'Your-Secret'
 ````

-The result should be something like this
+The result should be something like this.

 | nm_secret |	ds_secret |
 |---|---|
 | Your-Secret | gAAAAABoe9p_0N7WnD7BH-8eIOxb8BlgmeggBaNZXn8Pf2VRBy949E5Lpq82Zru_UlpK65X0Kzg3Y7CzGH2qNMWVGhStelm34A== |